mbissonn/FMDB/FMDB.md

 ### Thank you for taking the time to review my submission.

-    If you have any question, please to not hesitate to contact me at mbissonn@gmail.com
+    If you have any question, please do not hesitate to contact me at mbissonn@gmail.com